How to Dress When You’re Petite over 40 & Where to Shop

 If you’re on the short side (under 5’4″) and smaller-boned than average, you’re most likely considered petite.

 Dressing as a petite can be challenging—ridiculously long sleeves, ill-fitting jackets, and pants that always need hemming.
-Getting dressed can feel like so much work!
+Getting dressed can feel like a lot of work!

 What is Petite-Sized Clothing?

-Petite-size clothing is specifically designed for women 5’4” and under.
+Petite-size clothing is specifically designed for women 5’4″ and under.
 It has been cut proportionally to fit and flatter the petite woman’s frame.
-But as you may know, Petite clothing is not always easy to find!
+However, as you may know, petite clothing is not always readily available.

 How to Get Started Dressing When You Are Petite

 The first step in looking fabulous when you are petite is to change your mindset.
-You need to stop seeing your petite size as a limitation and instead embrace it as a form of self-expression to show off a style that is uniquely yours.
+You need to stop seeing your petite size as a limitation and instead embrace it as a form of self-expression, showcasing a style that is uniquely yours.

 Next, you must know the best petite styles and understand how to assemble petite outfits.
 Then, it’s where to find and shop for the best petite clothing to make you look fabulous!